 Darts was one of my favorite things to play as a young adult.
-As life progressed, moving babies made throwing sharp objects around a bad idea.
-So the dartboard came down and I fell in love with more family friendly games.
+Moving babies made throwing sharp objects around a bad idea as life progressed.
+So the dartboard came down, and I fell in love with more family-friendly games.

-We’ve started teaching them some of the dart games we love, but most of them take quite a bit of skill.
-This can be tricky and not a lot of fun for beginning dart players.
-Yesterday we came up with a game that is really fun, really easy and perfect for getting some practice on aiming the darts.
+We’ve started teaching them some of the easy dart games we love, but most take quite a bit of skill.
+This can be tricky and not fun for beginning dart players.
+Yesterday we came up with a game that is really fun, really easy, and perfect for getting some practice on aiming the darts.
 (I could not wait to share it with you!)

 I will mention that safety is always a factor.
-We are teaching them how to be responsible with the darts and how to shoot carefully.
+We are teaching them to be responsible with the darts and shoot carefully.
 Also, this post contains affiliate links.
-Anything purchased using these links helps support amomwithalessonplan.com.
+Anything purchased using these links helps support confidencemeetsparenting.com.
 Thanks!

 Set up: